 The New Zealand Young Physicists’ Tournament is a researched based Physics team competition open to all New Zealand students studying NCEA level 3 Physics, or another advanced Physics examination courses, in New Zealand.

-Introducing the 2025 New Zealand Rep Team
+Congratulations the 2025 New Zealand Rep Team

-The team, are
+The team are

 Alan Chen – St Kentigern’s College, Auckland